Commercial solar installation representing business solar rebate opportunities

 Going solar can be extremely beneficial to businesses of all sizes, particularly those that use the majority of their energy during the standard 9-5 schedule.
 A well designed commercial solar power system has the potential to become a cashflow positive asset from the day one!

-The huge energy cost savings from installing solar are bolstered by significant rebates, and tax incentives tailored to businesses.
-Once business owners understand the energy savings possible with a well designed installation, the appeal of solar energy becomes an extremely attractive business proposition.
+The energy cost savings from installing solar can be bolstered by certificate schemes, tax treatment, grants, finance programs, and other incentives tailored to businesses.
+Once business owners understand the savings possible with a well designed installation, the appeal of solar energy can become an attractive business proposition.

 Outlined below are key commercial solar rebates available in Australia, aimed at expediting the return on investment for businesses: